|Large print checks, check writing guides, and talking calculators may help keep you managing your own finances and maintaining your independence.|

 automatically turns itself off.

+An earphone can be used with the iBill reader or it can be used in vibration mode.
 All U.S. citizens, or persons legally residing in the U.S. who are blind or visually impaired can request a free currency reader from the Bureau of Engraving and Printing (BEP) .

 For Those Who Are Enrolled in Talking Books Program: